RGraDev/cruise-ships/README.md

 This involved developing the requirements into a domain model, which could then be used to form classes for objects which could interact with eachother.

+## The Requirements

+* As a cruise ship captain, So I can get passengers aboard a ship, I want a ship to have a starting port.
+* As a cruise ship captain, So I can get passengers started on their journey, I want a ship to be able to set sail from a port.
+* As a cruise ship captain, So I can get passengers to a new destination, I want a ship to be able to dock at a different port.
+* As a tour representative, So I can decide which destinations passengers visit, I want a ship to take an itinerary which determines at which port it next docks.
+* As a port operations manager, So I can best utilise a port, I want a port to keep track of the ships currently docked.

 ## Classes
 ### Port 🌊